ChinoUkaegbu/RobotaPsyche/February14/README.md

 This was a really cool project to do and I really enjoyed it.
 It was cool actually working with like tangible objects and seeing the way code kind of brought them to life.

-**Cool Things the Circuit Does**
+**Clever Things I Learned**

-I was making up llike classes depending on what I observed the ecosystem needed.
-Like when the sharks were eating the fish too quickly, I introduced the fishermen hooks and when I noticed that the fish were still dying quickly, I introduced the incubator to spawn more fishes.
++ I realized that allong the way< I was creating classes depending on what I observed the ecosystem needed.
+For instance when the sharks were eating the tuna too quickly, I introduced the fishermen hooks and when I noticed that the tuna were still dying quickly, I introduced the incubator to spawn more fishes.
+I think the flexibility was really cool, it was kind of like building my own miniature city.
++